ls1intum/Apollon/docs/source/dev/adding-another-diagram-type.rst

 Once the above schema for new diagram is created, we will now import the created diagram elements type from *index.ts* to *uml-element-type.ts* (*src/main/packages/uml-element-type.ts*).
 Newly created elements are then imported to *uml-elements.ts*

-And finally, since Apollon supports two languages, English and German, the corresponding translation string of elements are defined in *src/main/i18n* folder.
+And finally, since Apollon supports two languages, English and German, the corresponding translation strings of elements are defined in *src/main/i18n* folder.
-The german string is defined in *de.json* and english in *en.json*.
+The German string is defined in *de.json* and English in *en.json*.

 Translation of newly added diagram type
 ----------------------------------------